-All of the programs at Four Circles are adventure-based treatment programs.
+All of the programs at Four Circles include some form of an adventure-based therapy component.
 Our substance abuse rehab is based in the 12-step philosophy and is a holistic modality that treats the four realms of health: physical, mental, emotional, and spiritual.
 As drug addiction affects men and women differently, Four Circles is pleased to offer gender-specific programs to provide tailored treatment tracks.

 Learn About Our Outdoor Program for Drug & Alcohol Addiction